 Stewardship begins with a fundamental truth: everything we have belongs to God.
 As Psalm 24:1 reminds us, “The earth is the Lord’s, and everything in it, the world, and all who live in it.”
 When we embrace this perspective, our relationship with money transforms from ownership to management.

-Active stewardship means regularly engaging with our finances, not passively allowing resources to flow through our lives without direction or purpose.
-Proverbs 27:23 instructs us to “Be sure you know the condition of your flocks, give careful attention to your herds.”
 In modern terms, this means maintaining awareness of our financial state- tracking expenses, monitoring accounts, and making intentional decisions about how we use what God has entrusted to us.

 The Heart Behind the Actions

 Active stewardship flows from a heart aligned with God’s priorities.
-When we seek first His kingdom as Matthew 6:33 encourages, our financial decisions naturally reflect eternal values rather than worldly accumulation.
+When we seek His kingdom first, as Matthew 6:33 encourages, our financial decisions naturally reflect eternal values rather than worldly accumulation.

 This heart posture leads to practical actions.
 We begin to save with purpose, give with joy, spend with wisdom, and invest with eternity in mind.
 Each financial choice becomes an opportunity to demonstrate faithfulness with what God has provided.